 Billions of pounds have been raised, invested and spent on cancer research over many decades, but we still haven’t cured cancer.
-We asked our experts to explain just why that is - and why we still urgently need to fund more cancer research.
+We asked our experts to explain why that is, why we still urgently need to fund more cancer research – but also how every project looking to uncover a new cure for cancer can offer hope for the future.

-It's important to remember that we have come a long way - overall, cancer survival in the UK has doubled in the last 40 years.
+It's important to remember that we have come a long way - overall, cancer survival in the UK has doubled since the 1970s.
+But cancer is a complex disease - and the fact is that we won't ever find one single cancer cure.

 Cancer is not just one disease